deepcake/twny/README.md

   Twny.update(.5); // spr.x == 100
   Twny.update(.5); // spr.x == 200
  ```
-  - Parallel transitions with different easings! _(not a big deal, but this is one of the features that made me start working on this lib)_
+  - Parallel transitions with different easings! _(not a big deal, but this is the one that made me start working on this lib)_
  ```haxe
   tween(1.0)
     .to(Quad.easeIn, spr.x = 100)
     .to(Circ.easeOut, spr.y = 50)
  ```
  - Time callbacks and playback control!
  ```haxe
   var t = tween(1.0)
     //.onStart()